 Fish The Bahamas

 Whether you’re a first-timer casting a line from a pier or a deep-sea fanatic eager to beat one of the 50 world fishing records set in The Bahamas, you’ll find all types of fishing here.
 The waters of The Bahamas are full of prize fish.
 And our licensed guides know exactly where to find them.
 Wade through the many saltwater flats or 'marls' for some bonefish, one of the prolific species to be found in our waters.
 Or, charter a boat and troll the deep seas for a prized marlin.
 Our islands play host to so many exotic fish that there’s sure to be fewer stories about the one that got away.
 Local guides have been trained to provide a safe and customer friendly angling experience, based on globally accepted sustainable principles.
 To download our Fishing Map & Angler's Guide please click here.

-The ocean is home to some big predators, including Marlin, Tuna and Sharks.
+The ocean is home to some big predators, including Marlin, Tuna and Wahoo.
 For anglers, there’s no greater challenge than putting yourself against one of these fish that can outweigh you by five times or more.
 The Bahamas is known for its big game fishing.
 Record catches are set each year as fishermen from around the world cast their reels for the ultimate prize.

 Reef fishing, also known as bottom fishing in The Bahamas, is the perfect way for the family to enjoy a day on the water and it is the freshest way to eat fish in The Bahamas.
 String up a rod and cast a line amongst the thousands of fish schooling beneath the blue, and reel in trigger fish, snappers, yellow fins, grouper: fresh from the reef, to the pot to the dinner plate.